-Name: Mr Robert Romeo Proulx Title: Executive Chairman/President Qualifications: - Master of Arts and Bachelor of Arts, The State University of New York at Albany; - Executive Master of Business Administration, Penn State Smeal College of Business.
+$(\cap$ Name: Mr Robert Romeo Proulx 9 Títle: Executive Chairman/President 1 Qualifications: - Master of Arts and Bachelor of Arts, The State University of (() ()) New York at Albany; C D - Executive Master of Business Administration, Penn State Smeal College of Business.
 Experience & Expertise: Robert has over 25 years' experience bringing life science and medical device products through development and commercialisation and joined the predecessor company, Senior Scientific as President and Chief Operating Officer.
-Previous employment experience includes President and General Manager for Silicon Biosystems developing an imaged-based "liquid biopsy" diagnostic platform for circulating tumor cells.
-His career in marketing and sales management spans the computer, life science and medical diagnostics industries.
-Robert holds a Master of Arts and Bachelor of Arts from The State University of New York at Albany and an Executive Master of Business Administration from the Penn State Smeal College of Business.
-Other Current Directorships: Nil Former Directorships (last 3 years): PGXL Diagnostics Laboratories, Inc Interest in Shares: (2009 - 2017) 235.000 Shares Nil Interest in Options: Interest in Rights: 8,700,000 performance rights Contractual rights to Shares: 8,700,000 performance rights which are subject to ASX escrow restrictions for 24 months from official quotation.
-The Performance rights are issued under the company's loan term incentive plan.
-And will each vest into an ordinary share subject to achievement of prescribed performance conditions.
+Previous employment experience includes President and General Manager \bigcap for Silicon Biosystems developing an imaged-based "liquid biopsy" $\left(\right)$ (\cup) diagnostic platform for circulating tumor cells.
+His career in 7 marketing and sales management spans the computer, life science $(\subset$ and medical diagnostics industries.
+Robert holds a Master of Arts 77 and Bachelor of Arts from The State University of New York at Albany and an Executive Master of Business Administration from $\left(\right)$ the Penn State Smeal College of Business. \bigcup Other Current Directorships: Nil 7 Former Directorships (last 3 years): PGXL Diagnostics Laboratories, Inc (c) (2009 - 2017) U /Interest in Shares: 235,000 Shares 5 Interest in Options: Nil Interest in Rights: 8,700,000 performance rights A Contractual rights to Shares: 8,700,000 performance rights which are subject to ASX escrow $\left(\bigcup \right)$ restrictions for 24 months from official quotation.
+The Performance 1 rights are issued under the company's loan term incentive plan.
+P And will each vest into an ordinary share subject to achievement of (prescribed performance conditions.
+F 7